MateuszMielniczuk/e-menu/README.md

 6. Development server is running under localhost:8000

 ## 4. Use

 SwaggerUI API documentation is available under http://127.0.0.1:8000/docs Alternative ReDoc documentation is under http://127.0.0.1:8000/redoc Openapi JSON is under http://127.0.0.1:8000/v1/openapi.json All GET requests are publicly available.
 PUT, POST and DELETE queries can be used after login, except for `create-user` POST request.

+## 5. Makefile helpers

+To develop faster with docker containers in main directory there is file Makefile.
+Inside are shortcuts to run commands faster inside docker container without need to manually execute them locally.
+For example:
+* `make test` - run pytest inside container and generate code coverage report.
+* `make lint-all` - run all linting libraries to check code quality

+## 6. Cronjob

+On main repository root are two files `crontab` and `cron.sh`.

+* `cron.sh` is executing back-end docker container and running python script to send email.
+* `crontab` is an example script showing configuration to run cron job on the server

+### Example cronjob start on server(linux)

+Ensure that cron is installed on your system.
+Adjust `crontab` path to project and log file.
+Ensure that cron process is running if not run command `cron -f`.
+Add lines from `crontab` file to server configuration by running `crontab -e`.
+Save file and check if configuration is there `crontab -l`.